itscontained/secret-manager/README.md

 Once a SecretStore is defined an ExternalSecret can be created which references the Store.

-In this example, the Vault KV Secrets Engine has a secret at the path `teamA/hello-service`:
+In this example, the Vault KV Secrets Engine has a secret at the name `teamA/hello-service`:
 ```json
 {
   "data": {